 Likewise, Jacob Trussell never repented.
 He sought and received a vote from Town Meeting assuring him that the town would defend him against any legal claims arising against him for his role in the destruction of the school.

-His church, the Congregational Church, was less supportive.
+His church, the Congregational Church, gave him less support.
 The church excommunicated him in 1839 for what he had done and distributed its findings that he was not in good standing with the church.

 Among the students at the school were a number who went on to become active abolitionists.
 Most famously, they included Henry Highland Garnet, who would continue his education and become a minister and abolitionist leader.

 Garnet’s views – that armed conflict was the best way for slaves to win freedom – put him out of favor among mainstream pre-Civil War abolitionists.
-Garnet was active in recruiting and ministering to black soldiers who fought in the Civil War.
+Garnet actively recruited and ministered to black soldiers who fought in the Civil War.
 In 1865 he delivered a sermon to Congress – the first black minister to do so – on the ending of slavery.
 Long after the Civil War, Garnet sought and won the appointment as ambassador to Liberia.
-It was his wish to visit Africa, if only to die there.
+He wanted to visit Africa, if only to die there.
 He did die there in 1882.

 The records show that Garnet once returned to Canaan and preached at the Congregational Church.
-After he was done speaking, he was approached by Ben Porter, one of the men who led the charge in destroying Noyes Academy.
+After he finished speaking, he was approached by Ben Porter, one of the men who led the charge in destroying Noyes Academy.